-Amazon’s Black Friday sale is the biggest – here’s how to get the best deals
+Amazon’s early Black Friday sale starts today – here are the best deals

 For 2021, Black Friday will take place on 26 November, spanning the weekend and finishing on the following Monday.

-Amazon’s is typically the biggest of all the sales – in 2020, it launched its early-bird deals a whole four weeks before Black Friday itself, which was two weeks longer than its 2019 sale period.
+Amazon’s is typically the biggest of all the sales – in 2020, it launched its early-bird deals in early November, four weeks before Black Friday itself, which was two weeks longer than its 2019 sale period.
 Discounts began a good four weeks early, and it’s expected that the retailer will follow a similar timeline for 2021.

 The online giant also has a dedicated page on its website where it will be announcing details of its 2021 sale in due course.